 In a structural time series model, the observed time series is viewed as a sum of unobserved components such as a trend, a seasonal component, and an irregular component (Durbin and Koopman, 2012; Lütkepohl, 2007).
 For example, the random walk model for the log-prices, \(y_t = y_{t-1} + \mu + \epsilon_t\), can be extended to include the seasonal component \(\gamma_t\) as \[ y_t = \mu_t + \gamma_t + \epsilon_t, \] where \(\mu_t\) is the trend that can be modeled, for example, as \(\mu_t = \mu_{t-1} + \eta_t\), and the seasonal component \(\gamma_t\) (with \(s\) seasons in a period) as \(\gamma_t = -\sum_{j=1}^{s-1}\gamma_{t-j} + \omega_t\) so that the sum over a full period is approximately zero (\(\omega_t\) is a small white noise term).

 Figure 4.5 illustrates the effect of forecasting via Kalman filtering based on the previous three models, namely, Kalman on log-returns (with dynamic drift \(\mu_t\)), Kalman on log-prices (with static drift \(\mu\)), and Kalman on log-prices (with dynamic drift \(\mu_t\)).
 The difference is small.
-Table 4.3 reports the forecasting mean squared error, from which we can appreciate that as the models become more accurate the performance improves.
-Nevertheless, from a practical standpoint, one has to make a decision of complexity versus meaningful performance.
-As a final remark, note that the performance of Kalman modeling is better than the previous explored models, namely, MA, EWMA, and ARMA.
+Table 4.3 reports the mean squared error of the forecasts, from which we can appreciate that as the models become more accurate the performance improves.
+Nevertheless, from a practical standpoint, one has to make a decision of complexity vs. meaningful performance.
+As a final remark, note that the performance of Kalman modeling is better than the previously explored models, namely, MA, EWMA, and ARMA.

 Forecasting with Kalman.